All Episodes

 Our online donations are through the roof.

-Uh uh telephone donations are down, but the online's up enough to more than make up for it.
+Telephone donations are down, but the online's up enough to more than make up for it.

-It's our 21st Curathon, where we attempt to do what we can to cure leukemia and lymphoma and the blood cancers.
+It's our 21st curathon, where we attempt to do what we can to cure leukemia and lymphoma and the blood cancers.

-We do this one day a year, and by the time you add up the total time we devote to it, it's probably out of the three hours, maybe 45 minutes.
+And by the time you add up the total time we devote to it, it's probably out of the three hours, maybe 45 minutes.

-And this is another one of the days in the year when uh I feel really humbled.
+And this is another one of the days in the year when I feel really humbled and really small in the big picture, big scheme of things.

 Your support is steady.

-And you you your efforts have been matched, by the way, in dramatic ways by other donors, by the medical progress that's been made.
+And your efforts have been matched, by the way, in dramatic ways by other donors, by the medical progress that's been made, the drug research, the cures and assistance other cancers get as the search for the cure for blood cancers happens.

-And as I mentioned, leukemia and lymphoma society is the world's largest voluntary health organization dedicated to funding blood cancer research.
+And as I mentioned, Leukemia and Lymphoma Society is the world's largest voluntary health organization dedicated to funding blood cancer research.

 They are volunteers.

-And uh and and they haven't changed.
+And they haven't changed.

 The same people 21 years ago are still the people that we are dealing with here.